Acts who made political statements at Glastonbury 2025

 – Jade

-Former Little Mix star Jade Thirwall took to the Woodsies stage on Saturday and got fans to join in during her perfomance of her record FUFN (F*** You For Now).
+Former Little Mix star Jade Thirwall took to the Woodsies stage on Saturday and got fans to join in during her performance of her record FUFN (F*** You For Now).

 “I’m sure there are so many people who would love to say f*** you, so I want you all to put your middle fingers up in the air,” she told crowds.